nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-10-22-HTTPS for WebSockets App on AWS.markdown

 If the HTTPS connection is failing, open the console and check for errors.

-If you are getting **Mixed Content Errors**, replace all *http://* links with *https://*.
+If you are getting **Mixed Content Errors**, replace all *http://* links on your website with *https://*.
 For more info, refer [MDN Web Docs on fixing a website with blocked mixed content].

 Also make sure that you are not connecting to a *http://* link in your client side socket connection.
 Either connect over *https://* or leave out the URL like shown below.